robbiev/robbiev.github.com/blog_entries_md/io-with-go-io-pipe.md

 }
 ```

-This is easy to understand but we are **unnecessarily copying data into a temporary buffer** which is the kind of pattern that can become a problem at scale. `io.Pipe` allows you to eliminate the temporary buffer and connect the JSON encoder directly to the HTTP POST:
+`io.Pipe` allows you to eliminate the temporary buffer and connect the JSON encoder directly to the HTTP POST:

 **AFTER**